- Financial Aid

 The passage of California Dream Acts — AB 130 and AB 131 — extend eligibility for certain types of institutional and state aid to undocumented students.
 In order to be eligible, students must also qualify for benefits under another California law AB540 which exempts students from paying non-resident supplemental tuition.

-The 2018-2019 Dream Application will be available starting October 1, 2017.
-Students are encouraged to submit their Dream Application on or before the March 2, 2017 deadline using 2016 income information.
-To apply visit: dream.csac.ca.gov.
+The California Dream Act Application (CADAA) will be available starting October 1 of each year.
+Students are encouraged to submit their CADAA on or before the March 2, deadline.
+To apply visit dream.csac.ca.gov.

-The information provided on your Dream Act Application is used to calculate your Expected Family Contribution (EFC).
-The EFC is used by Cal State East Bay to determine your eligibility for financial aid.
+The information provided on your CADAA is used to calculate your Expected Family Contribution (EFC).
+The EFC is used by Cal State East Bay and the California Student Aid Commission to determine your eligibility for financial aid.
 You can apply for financial aid before you know if you are admitted or taxes have been completed–so don't wait, apply as soon as possible.
 The important things to remember are:

 - Apply early!
 Applications become available early October for the upcoming academic year